vialer/vialer-js-auth-voipgrid/README.md

-# vialer-js-auth-voipgrid
+# vjs-adapter-user-vg
-Vialer-js authentication provider for the VoIPGRID platform.
+Vialer-js User Adapter for the VoIPGRID platform.